BIDS/repro-case-studies/case-studies/omesnard.md

 *(500-800 words)*

-Our research lab developed over the years a consistent workflow to do reproducible research.
-Our previous published study (Krishnan et al., 2014) already followed the PI Manifesto (Barba, 2012).
-We used an immersed-boundary projection method to compute the  flow around a flying-snake cross-section (a lifting bluff body) at moderate Reynolds numbers.
-The method requires to solve a modified Poisson system with an iterative algorithm provided by a external linear algebra library.
-The numerical code [cuIBM](https://github.com/barbagroup/cuIBM) is hosted on the version-control platform GitHub, the manuscript was first available on arXiv, and replicability instructions have been uploaded to figshare.
-We did our best to make that study replicable by others.
-Below, we describe the workflow we used attempting to reproduce, with various software, a highly unsteady flow dominated by vorticity.
+Our research lab developed over the years a consistent workflow that, we believe, leads to reproducible research.
+Our previous published study (Krishnan et al., 2014) already satisfies the criteria of the "Reproducibility PI Manifesto" (Barba, 2012). [cuIBM](https://github.com/barbagroup/cuIBM), the code of the study is hosted on the version-control platform GitHub.
+We studied the aerodynamics of a flying-snake using an immersed-boundary projection method (Taira and Colonius, 2007) that requires to solve a modified Poisson system on a structured Cartesian grid with an iterative algorithm provided by an external linear-algebra library.
+We use the library [CUSP]([CUSP](https://github.com/cusplibrary/cusplibrary) to solve the problem on a single GPU.

+Here, we describe our attempt in achieving a full replication of our previous conclusions about aerodynamic characteristics of the flying-snake.
-We used a total of four computational fluid dynamics software to replicate and reproduce the study:
+We used a total of four computational fluid dynamics software to reproduce and replicate our own findings on a case that involves a highly unsteady flow dominated by vorticity.

-- [cuIBM](https://github.com/barbagroup/cuIBM), the GPU open-source code previously used,
-- [PetIBM](https://github.com/barbagroup/PetIBM), a multi-CPU version of cuIBM,
-- [IBAMR](https://github.com/ibamr/ibamr), an immersed-boundary method code that implements a different mathematical formulation,
-- IcoFOAM, the incompressible laminar solver of [OpenFOAM](http://www.openfoam.org/).
+We started with IcoFOAM, the incompressible laminar solver of [OpenFOAM](http://www.openfoam.org/), that uses the finite-volume method on an unstructured body-conforming mesh.

-We started with IcoFOAM to look at the possibility of capturing the lift characteristics of the geometry studied in our previous work (Krishnan et al., 2014) using a more traditional approach: a body-conforming mesh.
-We chose IcoFOAM as it is open-source and documented -- both code- and users-documented -- and has an extended users-community.
-We wanted to use similar inputs than Krishnan et al. (2014), as much as possible, to reproduce their results.
-The mesh quality as well as proper boundary conditions were essential in capturing the flow features.
+We chose IcoFOAM as it is widely used, open-source, and documented -- both code- and users-documented.
+We found that the mesh quality as well as proper non-reflective boundary conditions were primordial to capture the features of the wake generated by the snake.

-We moved on IBAMR, an open-source software hosted on GitHub, mainly developed by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), to investigate the possibility to derive the same conclusions than Krishnan et al. (2014) with a different immersed-boundary formulation.
-Bhalla et al. (2013) published a detailed validation of the method implemented in the software and various examples can be found on the code repository.
+We moved on [IBAMR](https://github.com/ibamr/ibamr), an open-source software hosted on GitHub, mainly developed by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), to investigate the possibility to retrieve our conclusions using a different immersed-boundary formulation.
+IBAMR implements an immersed-boundary method on a Cartesian grid that allows adaptive mesh refinement and relies on the libraries [SAMRAI](https://computation.llnl.gov/project/SAMRAI) and [PETSc](http://www.mcs.anl.gov/petsc).
+Bhalla et al. (2013) published a detailed validation of the software, while various examples can be found on the code repository.

-cuIBM and PetIBM are both being developed our research lab and implement the same immersed-boundary method.
-As a matter of reproducibility, we intend to do our best to provide code-documentation (Doxygen), users documentation (GitHub wiki), as well as basic examples/tutorials.
+The codes [cuIBM](https://github.com/barbagroup/cuIBM) and [PetIBM](https://github.com/barbagroup/PetIBM) are both being developed our research lab and implement the same immersed-boundary method (Taira and Colonius, 2007).
+The GitHub code repositories includes code-documentation ([Doxygen](www.doxygen.org)), users-documentation (GitHub wiki), as well as basic examples/tutorials.
 In cuIBM, we use [CUSP](https://github.com/cusplibrary/cusplibrary), an open-source library for sparse linear algebra on CUDA architecture GPUs.
+We used cuIBM again to confirm the reproducibility of our published findings.
+The input parameters are available on the code repository while reproducibility packages can be downloaded from figshare.
-We used cuIBM to confirm the replicability of our previous findings (Krishnan et al., 2014).
-It is important to note that we had to use the same version of the code with the same version of the algebra library to obtain the same numbers.
+Interestingly, we had to use the same version of the code with the same version of the algebra library to obtain re-compute the same numbers.
-In PetIBM, we implemented the same immersed-boundary method using this time the [PETSc](http://www.mcs.anl.gov/petsc/) library.
-We observed that using a different linear algebra library changed the conclusions about the snake aerodynamics.
+In PetIBM, we implemented the same immersed-boundary method using the the [PETSc](http://www.mcs.anl.gov/petsc/) library to solve the problem on a distributed-memory machine.
+Although the mathematical formulation is the same, we observed that using a different linear algebra library changed the conclusions about the snake aerodynamics.

-We chose Python to automate pre- and post-processing steps -- the different scripts are version-controlled and code-documented and allow command-line arguments (to avoid as much as possible code-modification from users).
-We also took advantage of the Python interpreter included in the visualization tools [Paraview](http://www.paraview.org/) and [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) to automate the post-processing part of OpenFOAM and IBAMR simulations.
-In addition to that, we used Jupyter Notebooks and Markdown files to present project advances during various meetings -- our group-meetings are version-controlled on GitHub.
+We chose the high-level language Python to automate pre- and post-processing steps -- all scripts are version-controlled and code-documented and allow command-line arguments (to avoid code-modification from users).
+We also took advantage of the Python interpreter included in the visualization tools [Paraview](http://www.paraview.org/) and [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) to automate the post-processing part of the numerical solution from OpenFOAM and IBAMR.
+In addition to that, we used Jupyter Notebooks and Markdown files to present project advances during regular meetings -- our group-meetings are version-controlled on GitHub.

-Finally, once the results have been gathered and analyzed, the manuscript is written using LateX and version-controlled in its own GitHub repository to facilitate communication between collaborators.
-To advocate open-science, the manuscript will be available on arXiv and for each simulation and each figure reported in the manuscript, we will provide a reproducibility package as a warranty of the veracity of our results.
-This package includes the version of the software (as well as the one of each dependency), the input parameters (for both the simulation and the post-processing), information related to machine architecture, and the necessary scripts to run and post-process the simulation.
+Finally, the manuscript is written using LateX and version-controlled in its own GitHub repository to facilitate communication between collaborators.
+To advocate open-science, the manuscript will be first available on arXiv.
+We will also provide a reproducibility package for all simulations and figures reported in the manuscript.
+This package includes the version of the software (as well as the one of its dependencies), the input parameters (for both the simulation and the post-processing), information related to machine architecture, and the necessary scripts to run and post-process the simulation.

 *References*:
 - Bhalla, A. P. S., Bale, R., Griffith, B. E., & Patankar, N. A. (2013).
 A unified mathematical framework and an adaptive numerical method for fluid–structure interaction with rigid, deforming, and elastic bodies.
 Journal of Computational Physics, 250, 446-476.
-- Drummond, C. (2009).
-Replicability is not reproducibility: nor is it good science.
 - Krishnan, A., Socha, J. J., Vlachos, P. P., & Barba, L. A. (2014).
 Lift and wakes of flying snakes.
 Physics of Fluids (1994-present), 26(3), 031901.
+- Taira, K., & Colonius, T. (2007).
+The immersed boundary method: a projection approach.
+Journal of Computational Physics, 225(2), 2118-2137.

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?
 (200-400 words)*

-Throughout the project we faced several difficulties in reproducing the highly unsteady flow around the flying-snake cross-section.
-With IcoFOAM (body-conforming approach), the quality of the mesh as well as the use of non-reflecting boundary conditions were the keys to confirm previous findings about the snake aerodynamics.
-Although we were able to replicate the results using the same cuIBM version with the same version of the external library, our reproducibility attempt, with PetIBM, failed with a different linear algebra library.
-Finally, IBAMR was capable to reproduce the snake feature only after modification of the body mesh-discretization.
+We used four different software in our attempt to fully replicate our own previous findings, dealing with hundreds of simulations.
-For this study, we needed to compute about 80 time-units of flow simulation.
-The duration of the simulations varies between one and three days on a super-computer and the numerical solution weights between 3.5 and 16G.
-Keeping a clean, up-to-date, and detailed lab notebook appeared to be vital to track all simulations.
+For each simulation, we computed the flow over 80 non-dimensional time-units -- the run-time varies between 1 and 3 days and the numerical solutions weights between 3.5 and 16 gigabytes.
-Most of the simulations were run on a HPC cluster at the George Washington University.
-As we moved data back and forth between different machines (to run the simulation or to store the solution on an external device), a lab notebook made it easier to remember the location of each simulation.
+Most of the simulations were run on a HPC cluster at the George Washington University, then moved to several different local desktop machines for storage.
+Keeping a detailed, up-to-date, and version-controlled lab notebook appeared to be vital to track all simulations.
-Getting used to new computational fluid dynamics software was also time-consuming.
-It took longer to familiarize with code with poor users-documentation.
+Getting familiar to new software required a non-negligible amount of time -- it took longer to familiarize to codes with poor users-documentation.
 Finally, we also spent some time to develop automated scripts to analyze the numerical solution from different software (with different output format).

 ##### Key benefits
 *Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
 What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
 What would you want them to learn from your example?
 (200-400 words)*